Manjit345/Employee-Salary-Prediction/README.md

 - **Real-time Processing**: Instant predictions with confidence scores
 - **Visual Insights**: Progress bars, metrics, and organized data presentation

+- Dataset and notebook file is added for reference

 ## Installation 📦

 1. Clone the repository: